-A leaky garbage disposal can be fixed if you can locate the part that's creating the problem.
+A leaky garbage disposal can be repaired if you can locate the part that's leading to the problem.

-If you find a beat up or leaky part, replace it.
-Don’t use plumber’s putty to stop cracks.
+If you find a beat up or leaky part, get a new one.
+Don’t use plumber’s putty to fill cracks.

 Disposals may leak over time due to:

 - Wear and tear on the seals